Amirxon-Max/Amirxon-Jobs/README.md

-- 👋 Hi, I’m @Amirxon-Max
+- 👋 Hi, I’m @Amirxon-Jobs
 - 👀 I’m interested in robotics , coding , Computer and more
 - 🌱 I’m currently learning Robotics , coding , english
 - 💞️ I’m looking to collaborate on ...